 Some cities, like San Francisco, have already passed laws requiring dog owners to use biodegradable poop bags.
 These laws are usually triggered by excessive dog poop problems in local parks.
 Other cities are waiting to pass biodegradable dog poop bag laws, but they may pass laws requiring you to pick up after your dog.
 The key is to use biodegradable dog poop bags that are approved by the city.

 Poop waste is a problem that is rarely discussed.
 This is unfortunate because it is a common problem for dogs and can cause serious health problems.
 It is also very unpleasant for dog owners, the vast majority of whom do not wish to step in dog Poop.
-So, it is important to be able to discuss the problem and to find solutions.
+So, it is important to be able to discuss the problem and find solutions.

 Dog Poop is biodegradable.
 This means that it will break down in the environment.
 The problem is that it does not break down quickly enough, or completely enough.
 It also does not break down in the same way that plant matter does, so there are different considerations to take into account.
 The problem is that dog Poop is not biodegradable in the same way that plant matter is.

-Some people call dog Poop “biodegradable” when it is in fact partially biodegradable.
+Some people call dog Poop “biodegradable” when it is partially biodegradable.
 The reason for this is that it breaks down slowly enough that nature takes care of the problem for us, rather than it being a hazard.
 The trouble is that dog Poop needs to be treated in a different way to plant matter, otherwise, it will just take nature longer to completely break it down.

-Don’t pollute the Earth any further, start today and use the best poop bags compostable and biodegradable dog poop bags.
+Don’t pollute the Earth any further.
+Start today and use the best poop bags compostable and biodegradable dog poop bags.